 - What are the MSU course titles, codes, and numbers that will be taught on-site?
 What is the total number of contact hours provided (in-class and on field trips)?
 Include draft syllabi for all offered courses.

-Academic Credit: Each academic credit requires a minimum of 14 contact hours.
+Note on Academic Credit: Each academic credit requires a minimum of 14 contact hours.
 Field trips that are directly related to the academic objectives of the program, as described in course syllabi, may be counted on a 2:1 ratio, e.g. 2 hours of guided field trip = 1 hour of classroom contact.
 2 hours of 'study time' must be available to students for each daily contact hour.
 Total contact hours cannot exceed six in one day.
-For more information, please refer to the chapter on Course Administration in the online Study Abroad Program Leader Guide .
-Important information on policies regarding the use of IAH and ISS courses on your program can also be found on the Web.
+For more information, please refer to the chapter on Course Administration in the online Study Abroad Program Leader Guide under Academic Preparation.
+There, you can also find important information on policies regarding the use of IAH and ISS courses on your program.

 - Program Leader Linguistic and Cultural Background/Profile